 18. Explore Carbon River and Mowich Lake

 Way in the northwest corner of Rainier National Park are the Carbon River and Mowich Lake areas.
 These are typically overlooked by park visitors.
-You can only drive to the Carbon River entrance.
-At that point, you’ll need to hike or bike the Carbon River Trail.
+You can drive to the Carbon River entrance, but at that point, the road is closed, so you’ll need to hike or bike the Carbon River Trail.
 Carbon River gets a ton of rainfall, so the environment is that of a temperate rainforest.

 19. Stop at the Box Canyon Pullout